 Biofuel (biodiesel) The vegetation used as raw material include cereals and may also be used as food and fodder.
-There is also demand from various industries, including aviation, automobiles and business.
-A stable supply of biodiesel, known as the second generation made from microalase, waste eaching all state is pre- generation, made from microalgae, waste cooking oil, etc., is needed. • The bunkering infrastructure and technology of existing petrol fired-ships can be used.
-In Japan, trials of Ship-to-Ship bunkering (Fig. 12) 11) are taking place.
-12) O sub sus sus la d More expensive than petroleum.
-Carbon recycled • Can make use of the LNG supply chain. methane • Can make use of the bunkering infrastructure and technology of LNG-fueled ships. • Technology is being developed and tested for carbon dioxide separation and capture from factories as well as large-scale methanation. o More expensive than LNG.
+There is also demand from various industries, including aviation automobiles and business.
+A stable supply of biodiesel, known as the second generation, made from microalgae, waste cooking oil, etc., is needed.
+The bunkering infrastructure and technology of existing petrol fired-ships can be used.
+In Japan, Ship-to-Ship bunkering (see Fig. 12)13 has started in some areas14) More expensive than petroleum.
+Carbon recycled o Can make use of the LNG supply chain. methane o Can make use of the bunkering infrastructure and technology of LNG-fueled ships.
+Technology is being developed and tested for carbon dioxide separation and capture from factories as well as large-scale methanation. o More expensive than LNG.
 Biomethanol/synthetic o In order to ensure a stable supply as fuel for ships, it will be necessary to greatly methanol reinforce production and supply systems. o Major shipping companies in other countries are strengthening cooperative relationships with biomethanol/synthetic methanol supply companies.
-13) Ammonia o Ammonia is already being produced in many countries as a raw material for fertilizers, and technologies for its transport and storage are already in place, but infrastructure needs to be developed for its use as ship fuel. • The equipment and technology for bunkering for use as fuel for ships is required.
-Currently, Japanese companies are getting involved in this, while research into the supply chain for use as fuel for ships in other countries is being promoted, including Ship-to-Ship bunkering (Fig. 12). ^{11),14)} o Cheaper than liquefied hydrogen.
-Hydrogen o Hydrogen can be manufactured from various energy sources, and, in the future, there is the potential to construct a stable supply chain procured from various countries. • The equipment and technology for bunkering for use as fuel for ships is required.
-In Japan, small ocean-going liquefied hydrogen carriers and pilot facilities for hydrogen cargo loading/unloading are being constructed and tested.
-15) • When liquefied, production costs are higher than for ammonia.
+15) Ammonia o Ammonia is already being produced in many countries as a raw material fo fertilizers, and technologies for its transport and storage are already in place, bu infrastructure needs to be developed for its use as ship fuel. o The equipment and technology for bunkering for use as fuel for ships is required Currently, Japanese companies are getting involved in this, while research into the supply chain for use as fuel for ships in other countries is being promoted, including Ship-to-Ship bunkering (see Fig. 12) 13)16) . o Cheaper than liquefied hydrogen.
+Hydrogen o Hydrogen can be manufactured from various energy sources, and, in the future there is the potential to construct a stable supply chain procured from various countries. • The equipment and technology for bunkering for use as fuel for ships is required.
+Ir Japan, small ocean-going liquefied hydrogen carriers and pilot facilities for hydrogen cargo loading/unloading are being constructed and tested 17) .
+When liquefied, production costs are higher than for ammonia.